Ziya Jones: Hi, Erica. The emoji selection on G-chat is weak. They don’t even have a rainbow emoji.

 MJ: This sounds like a great business opportunity for us.

 EL: Training homophobes to treat their queer coworkers with respect?
-Megan and Erica’s Excellent Adventure starts now.
+Ziya and Erica’s Excellent Adventure starts now.

 MJ: We could call ourselves Power Dykes™ and then immediately explain to people the nuances of reclamation.